 To finally refuse the idea of studying the dependency of the speech rate on age and gender, it is necessary to visualize it.
-Plot N represents the distribution of speech rate by gender, and Plot N represents the dependence of speech rate on age.
+Plot 8 represents the distribution of speech rate by gender, and Plot 9 represents the dependence of speech rate on age.

-Plot N. Distribution of speech rate by gender.
+Plot 8.
+Distribution of speech rate by gender.